jyn514/flower/README.md

 TODO docs

-sketch: JSON input on stdin, JSON output on stdout, you can do whatever you like in the middle. record your file dependencies in the JSON output.
+sketch: write a transformer. you can call an external compiler with flower.unsafe/process. make sure to record your file dependencies with flower.reflect/read-file.

+TODO: need a way to record mappings between language names and transformers.

 ### transformers
 say that you want to have some HTML that is common across every generated page, regardless of what template it was generated from. flower allows you to transform generated pages using “post-processors”.